material-components/material-components-web/CONTRIBUTING.md

 To release MDC-Web, you should perform the following steps.

 1. Run `./scripts/pre-release.sh`.
-This will run `npm test`, build MDC-Web, copy the built assets over to each module's `dist/` folder, and then print out a summary of all of the new versions that should be used for changed components.
+This will run `yarn run test`, build MDC-Web, copy the built assets over to each module's `dist/` folder, and then print out a summary of all of the new versions that should be used for changed components.
 The summary is printed out to both the console, as well as a `.new-versions.log` file in the repo root.
 This information should be used within the